 So you’ve decided to start a kitchen or bathroom remodeling project and you have a few design-build firms that you are considering based on your preliminary research – You’ve searched the web and talked to family, friends, and neighbors.
-But how do you make your final selection?
+But how do you make the final selection for your home renovation?
 Here are 7 things to look for in selecting the best design-build firm.

 Did the company have a studio, or better yet a showroom for you to meet them to look at samples or displays?

 When visiting their studio or showroom did you get a sense of the firm’s quality standards and their organizational capabilities?
 Was their place of business neat & organized or did there seem to be a level of chaos in their operation?
 You don’t want that chaos to trickle down to your kitchen remodel or bathroom renovation project, and you certainly want them to keep the work site in your home organized, and as clean as possible.
 If they had no studio or showroom, does that mean you will have to meet at their various suppliers’ locations?
 And, does that mean you will have to continue to visit multiple locations during the selection process?
 Having to visit a granite selection facility or an appliance showroom is pretty common, but do you also need to visit a cabinet shop, etc?
 Meeting at a studio or showroom will save you time, and give you some additional insight into the firm.

 In your discussions did you feel the firm was helping to educate you on remodeling or did it seem like a sales pitch for their company?

 Yes, you need to be educated on the firm’s remodeling and design process.
 But, in the design consultation, did they educate you about the lead abatement regulations if your home was built before 1978, or about energy codes if you are planning an addition or adding a large ventilation hood over a commercial style range in your remodeled kitchen?
 Having all this type of information empowers you into making more informed choices for your project.